 How long will it take to complete a balance transfer with Wells Fargo?

-If you’re approved for the card, expect your card in the mail within 10 business days.
 After you receive your card, allow another 10 business days for your transfer to complete.

 You can apply for a Wells Fargo card if you: